dchaploeb/dotfiles/README.md

 file and put them in a start menu folder, updating them as needed.
 Still some tweaks to this to come, but it's a working feature (and should be adaptable to any Chromium-based browser that supports application shortcuts).

-## Wishlist and Works in Progress

-This part of the file really isn't about dotfiles or this repository, it's about tools I want to find or set up.
-If you know of anything that fills in these blanks, please let me know!

-- **FOSS Start Menu Replacement for Windows**: Currently I use Start11 to create a Windows 10 style Start menu.
-This is great, and makes Windows 11 usable for me.
-(If you hate the Windows 10 start menu, that's cool.
-   It took me a while to
-   warm up to it, but once I did, Windows 11's made me really sad in how inflexible it is).
-But it isn't really something that can be built in an automated way, either with Windows 10 or Start11, for a variety of reasons.
-   So a config-based launcher is something I'd love to have.
-Also I have a strong preference for open source tools, especially UI stuff like this.
-It doesn't need to look *exactly* like the Windows 10 start menu, but it needs to have many of the same features.
-So far all of the tools I can find either don't really meet my needs (Open Shell, Cairo) or are commercial (Start11, StartAllBack, Start Menu Reviver).
-If you know of something else I should try, let me know!
-Right now I'm fooling with `yasb` and I might build menus that go there.
-That would do everything I need, but I'd miss my big colorful app icons.
-- **FOSS Window Manager for Windows**: I've been messing with various methods of window management on Windows.
-I've tried a bunch of window managers.
-   Right now I'm leaning towards using the built-in Windows multi-desktop management, (ie the "Task View") enhanced with `yasb` for quick switching using the mouse, and the FancyZones and Workspaces Powertoys.
-So you may see some of that in my dotfiles.
-I've also been fooling with `glazewm` a bit; I like the way it handles multiple monitors better than most other window managers but it annoys me in other ways.
-I also just found `windows-terminal-quake`.
-Contrary to the name, wtq supports slide-out quake-style windows for more than just Windows Terminal (in fact, I'm not using it for Windows Terminal!)
-Config for that is still being fooled with, so it's not checked in yet, but it will be here soon.
-- **FOSS Markdown-based note software** I use Obsidian, but its licensing model bugs me.
-There's nothing else quite like it out there, but I keep my eyes open.
-(I have enough in Obsidian now that dealing with a large collection of markdown-based files is a feature requirement).
-- **A good FOSS spreadsheet**  Closed-source Desktop applications from large companies are often pretty terrible-- I'm looking at you, Adobe-- but spreadsheet software is an exception.
-Excel and Google Sheets are both really good products; they both get active feature development and leapfrog each other in capabilities regularly.
-It would be really nice if the open source world had something nearly as good.
-It does not.
-Yes, I have tried LibreOffice.
-Repeatedly.
-For years.